apt105/Meshtastic/website/docs/software/device/remote-hardware-service.md

 ## Setup

 :::warning
-GPIO access is fundamentally 'dangerous' because invalid options can physically burn-up hardware.
-Ensure that you understand the schematic for your particular device before trying this as we do not offer a warranty.
+GPIO access is fundamentally dangerous because invalid options can physically damage or destroy your hardware.
+Ensure that you fully understand the schematic for your particular device before trying this as we do not offer a warranty.
 :::

 To prevent access from untrusted users you must first make a `gpio` channel that is used for authenticated access to this feature.
 You'll need to install this channel on both the local and remote node.